Hydrocortisone: Post-traumatic stress disorder

+Phobias

+Hydrocortisone has been studied in the treatment of phobias such as social phobia and specific phobias.
+It has been found to diminish fear in response to phobia-specific stimuli by reducing retrieval of aversive memories.
+In addition, the drug has been found to enhance extinction of phobias with exposure therapy.

 Chronic fatigue syndrome

 Cortisol levels have been found to be altered in people with myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
+Hypocortisolism may be involved in this condition and in related conditions like fibromyalgia.
 Hydrocortisone has been clinically studied in the treatment of ME/CFS.
 A 2016 systematic review found that it had been assessed for this purpose in six clinical studies.
 Its clinical effectiveness was conflicting in the studies, ranging from not effective, to slightly or mildly effective, to moderately effective.
 Four of the studies came from one research group.
 The systematic review called for higher-quality trials.
 A 2015 systematic review found that the clinical data on hydrocortisone for ME/CFS was inconclusive.
+A 2010 narrative review reported that hydrocortisone provided short-term reductions in fatigue and symptoms, but had limitations like temporary benefits, rapid loss of effectiveness upon discontinuation, only a minority of individuals benefiting, and there being no known treatment response predictors, concluding that hydrocortisone could not be recommended for treatment of ME/CFS.

 COVID-19

 Hydrocortisone was found to be effective in reducing mortality rate of critically ill COVID-19 patients when compared to other usual care or a placebo.